tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

 1. The facade pattern provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

-2. **Principle of Least Knowledge**: talk only to your immediate friends.
+2. Used principles:
+    * Least knowledge.

 ## The Template Method Pattern